 Non-Cast Iron Dutch ovens come in two general flavors:

-– Relatively cheap stock pots with thin stainless steel sidewalls and a thick disc of aluminum bonded to the base; and
+1. Relatively cheap stock pots with a thick disc of aluminum bonded to the base of a thin stainless steel vessel; and

-– cladded steel where the entire Dutch oven is made out of a multi-layered material of equal thickness on the sides and bottom.
-That multi-layered material usually uses stainless steel for the interior cooking surface, a thermally-conductive core of aluminum and/or copper, and sometimes includes an outer layer of stainless steel as well.
+2. Cladded steel where the entire Dutch oven is made out of a multi-layered material of equal thickness on the sides and bottom.
+That multi-layered material is often made with three layers bonded to each other: stainless-aluminum-stainless.
+The soft, inner layer of aluminum conducts heat, and the hard stainless steel layers protect the aluminum.

 Cast Iron vs. Non-Cast Iron Dutch Ovens